 #5.
 Faulty Power Window Control Switch

-In modern vehicles, the driver’s door typically has a master control panel that operates all power windows, while each passenger door has its own separate switch.
-These switches are vital to the proper functioning of power windows, allowing passengers to raise or lower them as needed.
+In modern vehicles, the driver’s door usually features a master control panel that operates all the power windows, while each passenger door has its own individual switch.
+These switches are essential for controlling the movement of the windows, allowing drivers and passengers to raise or lower them as needed.

 #6.
 Extreme Cold Weather

-Cold weather can adversely affect the functionality of power windows in vehicles.
-In low temperatures, components such as window regulators and motors can shrink or become less responsive, causing the windows to become sluggish or inoperable.
+Cold weather can have a significant impact on the performance of power windows in vehicles.
+In low temperatures, components such as window regulators and motors may contract or become less responsive, which can make the windows move slowly or stop working altogether.

 #7.
 Faulty Remote Lock System